fluencelabs/near-metaBUILD-hackathon/README.md

 ### Beginner's Challenge -- 10 x USD 150.00

-Use Fluence and Aqua to make use of or extend the NEAR [fluence js node]() or [marine services]().
-Examples include but are not limited to deploying an NFT contract, e.g., [Near NFT contract](https://examples.near.org/NFT), and minting a couple NFTs wih Fluence and Aqua.
+Use or extend the NEAR [fluence js node]() or [marine services]() with the NEAR testnet.
+Examples include but are not limited to deploying an NFT contract, e.g., [Near NFT contract](https://examples.near.org/NFT), or minting a couple NFTs wih Fluence and Aqua.

-### IntermediateChallenge -- 1 x USD 1,000.00
+### Intermediate/Advanced Challenge -- 1 x USD 1,500.00

 It's time to reenergize the plain old NFT (PON) with dynamic metadata.
-Using Fluence and Aqua, design and implement a (sub-) protocol to create and manage dynamic NFTs deployed on NEAR chain using IPFS, Ceramic, Textile or a similar as your decentralized persistence layer.
+Using Fluence and Aqua, design and implement a (sub-) protocol to create and manage dynamic NFTs deployed on the NEAR (testnet) chain using IPFS, Ceramic, Textile or a similar as your decentralized persistence layer.
 For example, consider a dynamic NFT representing a sports persona, stock (immutable), game or political election where event-driven data triggers updates to the NFT's metadata.

-### Advanced Challenge -- 1 x USD 2,500.00
+### Advanced Challenge -- 1 x USD 2,000.00

 In the advanced category, we offer you multiple challenges.
 Pick one and make it yours.